Pietermaritzburg Kwazulu-natal, South Africa Travel Guide

 Evenings and mornings are cooler.
 Some attractions might have reduced operating hours.

-South Africa extends visa-exempt entry for short trips, typically up to 90 days, for citizens of many countries (e.g., USA, UK, Canada, Australia, New Zealand, most EU).
-Check the official South African Department of Home Affairs site or your local South African embassy/consulate for a full list.
+South Africa extends visa-exempt entry for brief journeys, typically up to 90 days, for citizens of many countries (e.g., USA, UK, Canada, Australia, New Zealand, most EU).
+Check the official South African Department of Home Affairs site or your local From South africa embassy/consulate for a full list.

 If your nationality is not visa-exempt, you require a visitor's visa (Type 11).
-Submit your application at a From South africa embassy or consulate in your country of residence before travel.
+Submit your application at a From South africa the embassy or consulate in your home country of residence before travel.
 The application process includes required documents and sometimes an interview.
-The time it takes is not always the same, so apply well in advance.
+The time it takes is not always the same, so make sure to apply well ahead of time.

-Valid 30+ days beyond departure, with at least two blank pages.
+Valid 30+ days beyond departure, with a minimum of two blank pages.

-Demonstrate resources to cover expenses (bank statements, credit card statements).
+Demonstrate references to cover expenses (bank statements, credit card statements).

 Hotel bookings or host letter for lodging arrangements.